-When charging, an inverter system with an RTS will adjust the charging voltage inversely with changes in temperature.
-It will increase the charge voltage by 5 mV for every decrease of 1 degree Celsius per battery cell.
-Similarly, it will decrease the voltage 5 mV for every increase of 1°C per cell.
+When charging, an inverter system with an RTS will increase or decrease the charge voltage by 5 mV per degree Celsius per battery cell.
 This setting affects the Absorption, Float, and Equalization set points.
 The Sell Voltage and Re-Float Voltage set points are not temperature compensated.
 The Equalization set points are not compensated in OutBack charge controllers.

-In a 48 Vdc system (24 cells, 2 volts each), this means 0.12 volts per degree Celsius above or below 25°C. Maximum compensation is $\pm$ 2.4 Vdc.
+► In a 48 Vdc system (24 cells, 2 volts each), this means 0.12 volts per degree Celsius above or below 25°C. Maximum compensation is ± 2.4 Vdc.